danyeric123/rewards-api/README.md

 - `POSTGRES_DB`: The PostgreSQL database name
 - `POSTGRES_HOST`: The PostgreSQL host (usually db when using Docker Compose)

+## Background

+### Choice of Language

+I work with Golang for several projects and given `FetchRewards` uses it, I saw it as a great opportunity to practice my skills in setting up a repository from scratch.

 ### Explanation of Chosen Packages

 - **logrus**: `logrus` is used for structured logging.
 It provides log levels, hooks, and formatters, making it a powerful and flexible logging library compared to the standard `log` package.
 - **mux**: `mux` is a powerful URL router and dispatcher for matching incoming requests to their respective handler.
-Though the standard library's `http` package would suffice, `mux` adds more flexibility and features such as variables in routes, middleware support, and more.
+Though the standard library's `http` package would suffice, `mux` appears to be the standard.
-- **sqlx**: `sqlx` is an extension of the standard `database/sql` package.
-It has become a standard for working with SQL databases in Go due to its additional functionalities.
-- **pq**: `pq` is a pure Go Postgres driver for the `database/sql` package.
-PostgreSQL is a powerful, open-source object-relational database system, and `pq` provides reliable and efficient connectivity to PostgreSQL databases.
+  - As I wrote it, I thought to use `fiber` or `chi` but I felt like there was too much custom features that might not be ideal within the Golang world, which values a more Unix philosophy
+- **gorm**: `gorm` is an ORM library for Go.
+It simplifies database interactions and allows you to think in terms of Domain-Driven Design (DDD).

+### Specific Choices

+Some specific choices have comments on assumptions or how things might be done differently with more time.